-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results The proportion of patients excluded or withdrawn after entry was significantly higher with sulfasalazine compared to treatment with 5-ASA (RR, 0.76; 95% CI, 0.58 to 0.99; P=0.04).
-There was no significant difference in the proportion of patients excluded or withdrawn after entry between once-daily and conventionally-dosed patients (RR, 0.96; 95% CI, 0.67 to 1.38; P=0.85).
-There were no differences in exclusions or withdrawals after entry between various formulations of 5-ASA (RR, 0.99: 95% CI, 0.80 to 1.22; P=0.91).
-Ford et al 35 Topical 5-ASA therapies or a combination of topical and oral 5-ASA agents with oral 5-ASA with a minimum duration of therapy of 14 days for trials assessing the induction of remission of active ulcerative colitis and 6 months for trials assessing the prevention of relapse of quiescent ulcerative colitis.
-Note: any dose of 5-ASA products was permitted.
-MA Adults with active or quiescent ulcerative colitis N=721 12 trials (3 weeks to 24 months treatment duration) Primary: The efficacy of oral compared to topical 5- ASAs, and oral 5-ASAs compared to combined oral and topical 5-ASAs in terms of failure to achieve remission in active ulcerative colitis, and prevention of relapse of disease activity in quiescent ulcerative colitis Secondary: Mean time to remission, and adverse events occurring as a result of therapy Primary: A total of 49.5% of patients who received topical 5-ASA therapy failed to achieve remission compared to 58.7% of patients assigned to oral 5-ASA therapy.
-The RR of failure to achieve remission with topical 5-ASAs vs oral 5-ASAs in active ulcerative colitis was 0.82 (95% Cl, 0.52 to 1.28) [four trials].
-When the one study that only recruited patients with proctitis was excluded from the analysis, the RR of remission with topical vs oral 5-ASAs increased to 1.04 (95% Cl, 0.79 to 1.37).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Ford et al 35 MA N=721 Primary: The proportion of patients excluded or withdrawn after entry was significantly higher with sulfasalazine compared to treatment with 5-ASA (RR, 0.76; 95% CI, 0.58 to 0.99; P =0.04).
+There was no significant difference in the proportion of patients excluded or withdrawn after entry between once-daily and conventionally-dosed patients (RR, 0.96; 95% CI, 0.67 to 1.38; P =0.85).
+There were no differences in exclusions or withdrawals after entry between various formulations of 5-ASA (RR, 0.99: 95% CI, 0.80 to 1.22; P =0.91).
+Primary: Topical 5-ASA therapies or a combination of topical Adults with active or quiescent ulcerative colitis 12 trials (3 weeks to 24 months treatment duration) The efficacy of oral compared to topical 5-ASAs, and oral 5-ASAs compared to combined oral and topical 5-ASAs in terms of failure to achieve remission in active ulcerative colitis, and prevention of relapse of disease activity in quiescent ulcerative colitis Secondary: Mean time to remission, and adverse events occurring as a result of therapy A total of 49.5% of patients who received topical 5-ASA therapy failed to achieve remission compared to 58.7% of patients assigned to oral 5-ASA therapy.
+The RR of failure to achieve remission with topical 5-ASAs vs oral 5-ASAs in active ulcerative colitis was 0.82 (95% CI, 0.52 to 1.28) [four trials].
+When the one study that only recruited patients with proctitis was excluded from the analysis, the RR of remission with topical vs oral 5-ASAs increased to 1.04 (95% CI, 0.79 to 1.37).
 The mean time to remission was 24.8 days in the topical 5-ASA arm and 25.5 days for oral 5-ASAs in the one trial reporting this outcome.
 Remission of ulcerative colitis was not achieved in 62 (37.3%) of patients who received combined therapy compared to 55.1% of patients who received oral 5-ASA therapy alone.
-The RR of failure to achieve remission with combined 5-ASA therapy vs oral 5-ASA therapy in active ulcerative colitis was 0.65 (95% Cl, 0.47 to 0.91).
-The NNT with combined 5-ASA therapy to prevent one patient failing to achieve remission was 5 (95% Cl, 3 to 13).
-Two trials reported mean times to remission of which one trial recorded provide therapy in active trial recorded mean times to remission of which one trial recorded provide therapy to prevent the trial recorded provide therapy to prevent the trial recorded provide therapy to prevent the patient failing to achieve remission was 5 (95% Cl, 3 to 13).
+The RR of failure to achieve remission with combined 5-ASA therapy vs oral 5-ASA therapy in active ulcerative colitis was 0.65 (95% CI, 0.47 to 0.91).
+The NNT with combined 5-ASA therapy to prevent one patient failing to achieve remission was 5 (95% CI, 3 to 13).
+Two trials reported mean times to remission of which one trial recorded a mean time to remission of 11.9 days in the combined 5-ASA group vs